Sheridan Half-Day Hybrid Plan Overview

 If a child displays symptoms of illness at school, they will be assessed by our school nurse.
 If the symptoms are associated with a potential COVID-19 infection, the child will immediately be brought to a location where they can be isolated while they wait to be picked up by a parent or other authorized caregiver.
 It is our expectation that at least one parent/caregiver will be reachable while students are at school to ensure a quick pickup, if needed.
 Our nurse or anyone tasked with caring for someone suspected of COVID-19 will be provided with appropriate personal protection equipment, including a mask, goggles, gloves, and gown.

 Staff members who fall ill while at school will also be assessed and immediately leave the premises if they are displaying COVID-like symptoms.
 A Sheridan staff member will assume responsibility for the class in their absence.

 Immediately following the identification of potential COVID symptoms in a student or staff member, all areas and materials with which the student or staff member had contact will be cleaned and sanitized.

 Any student or staff member who leaves school due to illness must seek care from a medical provider and follow our return-to-school protocol as outlined in the Post-Illness Return to School section below.

 Positive COVID-19 Tests

-If a student or faculty member takes a COVID-19 test, they must remain home until test results are received.
+If a student or faculty member takes a COVID-19 test because of illness, exposure to a COVID+ individual, or returning from travel to a hot spot or international destination, they must remain home until test results are received.
 Upon notice of positive results, Sheridan families and faculty/staff members are required to notify Head of School Jessica Donovan and School Nurse Annie Wilcoxen as soon as the results are received.

 Upon notice of a positive result for a student or a faculty/staff member, the steps that will be taken are as follows: